arunmdavid/blog/_posts/2013-10-20-hello-world.markdown

 >"What is this?
 Our website is reloading for every operation, but these websites are doing operations with just a loding image.
 Googling says it is Javascript & AJAX.
 WTH!
 Another language?"

-I knew my classmate Ashok Raj is very good with Java.
+I knew my classmate Ashok Raj (  <a href='http://twitter.com/ashokraj_l' target='_blank' >@AshokRaj_L</a> ) is very good with Java.
 I asked him about JavaScript and he said that he knew Java, but JavaScript is completely different.
 Facepalm.
 Asking him to help with the JavaScript part of our website.
 He learnt JavaScript and joined us and was doing the JavaScript, UX part of our website.

 We did aroung 5 versions of the project i) Plain PHP, ii) PHP in OOPS, iii) With Javasctipt & AJAX, iv) With jQuery, v) And the final with Codeigniter MVC.
 We have developed a complete API for the project, did an Android application for the project.